 If you do decide to purchase some, they are worth it.
 Easy to set up, extremely durable and a lot of fun to shoot.

 Skeet throwers are great entertainment on any firearms outing provided you own a shotgun.
 If you don't have a good shotgun, they are within the purchase range of most people.
+Nothing on a firing range is much more satisfying than watching clay pigeons shatter in mid-air.

 A Mossberg 500 pump 12 gauge that can be purchased at most any department store that carries firearms, will cost you around $200 plus tax.
 They are chambered for 3" shells and will shoot 2 3/4 inch shells also.
 Bird shot in 2 3/4 inch 12 gauge is dirt cheap (around $16 for 100 at Wal Mart) and well worth purchasing.